Q: Why did the project add a third lane only in the eastbound direction on the Richmond-San Rafael Bridge?

 A: Congestion on this stretch of I-580 mainly occurs during the evening commute in the eastbound direction.
 During other times of the day and on weekends, I-580 does not experience significant congestion on a recurring basis.

 Q: Why did the project add a bike path on the upper deck of the Richmond-San Rafael Bridge?

 A: The bicycle/pedestrian path across the Richmond-San Rafael Bridge a part of the San Francisco Bay Trail, connecting Marin County to Contra Costa County and beyond.

 Q: What does a “pilot” project mean?

 A: The project’s two main components – the new third traffic lane in the eastbound direction (lower deck) and the bike/pedestrian path on the upper deck -- are being implemented as “pilot” projects.
-This means the improvements will be installed on a temporary basis.
+This means the improvements have been installed on a temporary basis.
 The performance of the improvements will be monitored for four years.
 At the end of this pilot period, Caltrans will decide whether to make the improvements permanent, modify them, or remove them.

-A: Bicyclists are currently permitted to ride on the shoulders of I-580 between Marine Street and the Richmond-San Rafael Bridge toll plaza.
+A: Bicyclists are permitted to ride on the shoulders of I-580 between Marine Street and the Richmond-San Rafael Bridge toll plaza.
 State law requires that freeways with existing bike access maintain that access as part of any upgrade project.

 - Local street traffic conditions in Marin County and in Richmond (intersection operations, queues, bottlenecks, delays, and reduction/increase in accidents)